-Allow for Extra Minutes
+Allow for Some Extra Bike Ride Time

 Anyone who’s spent time around kids knows time is not on their side when it comes to doing, well, pretty much anything.
 Kids can be high maintenance travellers, and it’s almost certain that somewhere along the way someone will need a toilet break, a snack or an adjustment to their clothing.

 Our advice?
 If you’ve estimated 30 minutes’ travel time to get them to school, add on an extra 15 minutes of bike ride time to be safe!

 Most parents or caregivers will already be aware of the power of snacks, and their benefits extend to the school run!
 Even if you’ve just fed them breakfast, the chances are your kids will be begging for some kind of snack less than half way into the bike ride.
 Pack some snacks and water into a handlebar bag for easy access.